aravind-ramaswami/arr229/lab5.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/8azDjgG3cKY?" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Overall, this lab taught me how to implement a PID loop on physical hardware.
+Additionally, I would also like to thank Anunth Ramaswami for helping me debug my PID controller and tune its gains.